We may earn commission from affiliate links →

 Prassa Beach

-Those into popular places should spend at least a day on Passa Beach.
+Those who go to popular places should spend at least a day on Passa Beach.
 The picturesque shore is shallow and kid-friendly, well-organized, and often full of visitors.

 Mavrospilia